aguzel/aguzel2.github.io/index.md

 #### Project 1 - Image Classification and Grad-CAM Heat Map Generation

 Through this coursework, I:

-        Practiced building, evaluating, and finetuning a convolutional neural network on an image dataset from development to testing.
+-Practiced building, evaluating, and finetuning a convolutional neural network on an image dataset from development to testing.
-        Gained a deeper understanding of feature maps and filters by visualizing some from a pre-trained network.
+-Gained a deeper understanding of feature maps and filters by visualizing some from a pre-trained network.

 Pytorch is used to complete project.
 3x64x64 resolution >10k image data is used in this project for multiclass classification.